ADHD And Parenthood: Tips for Parenting A Child With ADHD Symptoms

 Understanding burnout from ADHD parenting

-Feelings of burnout may negatively impact a parent’s mental health, potentially contributing to guilt or low self-esteem.
-However, parents experiencing burnout are not alone.
-One study found that up to 66% of parents may be struggling with parental burnout
+Feelings of burnout may negatively impact a parent’s mental health, potentially contributing to guilt or low self-esteem as well as elevated levels of stress.
+However, parents who experience symptoms of burnout are not alone.
+One study found that up to 66% of parents may be experiencing parental burnout.
+Future research may provide more information about burnout causes, symptoms, and treatments.

 Reasons for burnout in parents with ADHD-diagnosed children

-Understanding burnout resulting from ADHD parenting usually requires the acknowledgment of some of the difficulties of parents of children with ADHD.
+Understanding burnout resulting from ADHD parenting usually requires the acknowledgment of some of the difficulties of parenting children with ADHD.
 Some parents have reported feelings of burnout due to the following reasons:

 Is burnout a sign of adult ADHD?

-Parents of a child with ADHD who are experiencing parental burnout might find themselves raising their voices, lashing out, and easily becoming irritated with their child.
+Parents of a child with ADHD who are experiencing parental burnout might experience difficulty with emotional dysregulation.
+They may find themselves raising their voices, lashing out, and easily becoming irritated with their child.
 In some cases, they might develop unhealthy coping mechanisms, such as substance or alcohol misuse.
 They might want to avoid parental obligations entirely or find themselves resenting other parents who are not raising a child with ADHD.
-It can be beneficial to seek professional help if you think you could be experiencing parental burnout.
+It can be beneficial to seek professional help if you think you could be experiencing parental burnout, as your own emotions can affect parenting quality and your child’s mental health.

 Those experiencing parental burnout might have a bleak or negative outlook on the situation.
 There can be many struggles and obstacles that come with raising a child who has ADHD, and it can be normal to feel stressed and overwhelmed at times.